intellisphe/resources/README.md

 1. **Sphere Configuration**: This is the API key for the Sphere API, defined in the script as `API_KEY`.
 Replace the API key with your own.

 2. **S3 Configuration**: If you intend to sync the data to an S3 bucket, specify the bucket name, AWS access key ID, AWS secret access key, and AWS region name.
-They are defined in the script as `S3_BUCKET_NAME`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION_NAME` respectively.
+They are defined in the script as `S3_BUCKET`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION_NAME` respectively.
 Replace them with your own.

+3. **Influx Configuration**: If you intend to sync the data to influxdb, specify the influx bucket name, influx url, influx token, and influx org.
+They are defined in the script as `INFLUXDB_BUCKET`, `INFLUXDB_URL`, `INFLUXDB_TOKEN`, and `INFLUXDB_ORG` respectively.
+Replace them with your own.

 ## Running the script

 The script accepts the start and end timestamps as command-line arguments.
 Here's an example of how to run the script:

 ```
-python sphereapi.py --start 1685617920 --end 1685617980
+python download.py --start 1685617920 --end 1685617980
 ```

 ## Script Overview